Feterlike/TPF/README.md

 ##Telegram Proxy Forwarder

-#A Python script that automatically fetches Telegram proxy addresses and forwards them to a specified Telegram channel
+#A Python script that automatically retrieves Telegram proxies from a given link and forwards them to a specified Telegram channel.

 ## Prerequisites
 - Python 3.7 or higher